Ultraworking/locally-informed/README.md

 Users can go to [local.quarantinesupport.com](https://local.quarantinesupport.com) to find all their relevant official sources.
 This is useful for people to get dialed-in to the right information sources and for other application developers, media, and institutions to help people stay on top of announcements for their region.

 We're crowdsourcing the official information by location right now — you can make a difference by adding your local data and telling others about the project.
-This project was led up by Ultraworking's CTO Lee Knowlton — we're turning all our attention to helping people effected by lockdown, quarantine, and who have disrupted routines during the Pandemic.
+This project was led up by Ultraworking's CTO, Lee Knowlton — we're turning all our attention to helping people affected by lockdown, quarantine, and who have disrupted routines during the Pandemic.

 It only takes 5-10 minutes to update data and can make a considerable difference in helping people get informed.